SettleMint

 Flow steps

-1. Initiate transaction --- The operation enters the Execution Engine, which builds the payload, estimates gas, and assigns a nonce.
+2. Prepare the transaction - The accepted operation enters the Execution Engine, which builds the payload, estimates gas, and assigns a nonce.
 No signing or state change occurs yet.

-2. On-chain compliance pre-check --- The engine simulates via eth_call against the SMART Protocol's canTransfer.
-This checks identity claims, compliance modules, and amount/volume limits without spending gas.
-If simulation reverts, the failure surfaces immediately.
+3. Run the compliance pre-check - The engine simulates canTransfer via eth_call.
+The simulation checks identity claims, compliance modules, and amount or volume limits without spending gas.
+If the simulation reverts, DALP surfaces the failure immediately.

-5. Broadcast and on-chain execution --- The signed transaction is submitted via eth_sendRawTransaction.
+7. Broadcast and execute on-chain - The validated signed bytes are submitted via eth_sendRawTransaction.
+The node returns the transaction hash for those submitted bytes.
+DALP records that hash, waits for the matching receipt, and only then marks the operation complete.
 The compliance engine enforces canTransfer again on-chain.
 If compliance state changed between simulation and broadcast, the transaction reverts.

 LayerWhere enforcedWhat it controlsConfigured by